funkysi1701/funkysi1701Website/content/posts/2023/make-api-calls-from-visual-studio.md

 ```

-The last feature of VS Code is that it can make GQL calls.
+The last feature of VS Code I want to mention is that it can make GQL calls.

 ```
 POST {{Catalog.API_HostAddress}}/graphql